Report a Horse Welfare Concern

 - Fridays from 8.35am-3pm.

-If you would like to report an urgent welfare concern outside of office hours, please contact the RSPCA on 0300 1234 999 or the Scottish SPCA on 03000 999 999
+If you would like to report an urgent horse welfare concern outside of office hours: England and Wales contact the RSPCA on 0300 1234 999, Scotland contact the Scottish SPCA on 03000 999 999, and Northern Ireland contact the USPCA on 028 3025 1000

 If you are not able to speak with a member our team initially, please leave a message with your name and contact number.
 We aim to respond to all messages by the end of each working day.